-^{1.} The linear regression method minimizes the generalized least squares (GLS).
+1. The linear regression method minimises the generalised least squares (GLS).
 This is similar to ordinary least squares but it takes into account the variation in precision of the well observations and their spatial clustering.

-^{2.} Simple kriging will ignore any uncertainty on the trend coefficients.
+2. Simple kriging will ignore any uncertainty on the trend coefficients.